Clearing the Path

 Manatee mother and calf arrive at Three Sisters Springs

 Increasing the Florida manatee's survival odds.

 The Florida manatee is a big-time celebrity.
 These large tropical marine mammals are iconic Florida natives, and can often be seen moving slowly through the state’s waterways.
-Also known as a sea cow, manatees average ten feet long and one thousand pounds.
-They can live over 65 years.
-Manatees are found in coastal areas, in springs, and rivers, they graze on aquatic vegetation and rely upon safe and healthy waters.
-These beloved animals are well known, and the threats they face well understood.
+Also known as sea cows, manatees average 10-feet in length and weigh about 1,000 pounds.
+Manatees, who live over 65 years, are found in coastal area, springs, and rivers.
+They graze on aquatic vegetation and rely upon safe and healthy waters.
+These beloved animals are well known, and the threats they face are well understood.

 In the Gulf of Mexico, Manatees are typically found from Florida through coastal Louisiana.
 In warmer months, they may travel up the Atlantic coast into Georgia and the Carolinas.
 Manatees cannot tolerate cold water.
 Despite their size, they have relatively little body fat.
 In cooler months, they seek warm waters, and migrate from colder areas to preferred warmer temperatures.
 Calves stay with their mothers for up to two years, and though manatees are usually semi-social, will gather with other manatees at warm water sites.

 Florida’s manatees face several serious challenges, and The Nature Conservancy is working to create healthy, connected habitats in which the manatees can thrive.
 Will you help support our work?